 HMD wants to be a company that empowers people; a company that brings enjoyment and solutions to their everyday lives.

 We stand firmly by The Universal Declaration of Human Rights (UDHR) and their work in protecting people’s rights.
-We do not tolerate, facilitate or contribute to any activity that could contribute to conflict or an abuse of human rights.
+We do not tolerate, facilitate or contribute to any activity that could contribute to conflict or an abuse of human rights, and we do not tolerate nor contribute to threats, intimidation or attacks against human rights defenders in relation to our operations.
 Extra vigilance is essential in areas of the world where the laws or enforcement of them is weak to ensure we are still acting in line with our commitment to international standards such as the UDHR.
 Therefore, it is essential for us to strive for a transparent supply chain in which materials, goods and services are sourced responsibly and anyone associated with this activity is respected.

-HMD is committed to international and industrial provisions related to conflict minerals.
+HMD is committed to international and industrial provisions related to minerals.

-We follow the guidance of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas as well as the Conflict-Free Sourcing Initiative (CFSI).
-We require our suppliers to trace the origins of all products containing conflict minerals as describe in this Conflict Mineral Policy, to ensure they are sourcing from sustainable and socially responsible sources only.
+We follow the guidance of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas as well as the Conflict-Free Sourcing Initiative (CFSI).
+HMD does not work directly with smelters or refiners.
+We require our suppliers to trace the origins of all minerals included in our products, to ensure they are sourcing from sustainable and socially responsible sources only.

 We work closely with our suppliers and will make our progress available to our partners with the aim of building awareness, transparency and capacity of conflict-free materials in our supply chain.
 We also look to review our approach regularly regarding our Conflict Mineral Policy to ensure we continue to operate in a sustainably, ethically and socially responsible manner.